xcopy/dieselup/README.md

 cp .env.dist .env`
 ```

-Set your username and password in `.env` file
+Then set your username and password in `.env` file

 ```shell
 bin/dieselup YOUR-TOPIC-ID`